intel/xFasterTransformer/README.md

 ## Serving
 ### vLLM
-We created a fork of vLLM to support xFasterTransformer backend, supporting most of official vllm's feature, like continuous batching.
+A fork of vLLM has been created to integrate the xFasterTransformer backend, maintaining compatibility with most of the official vLLM's features.
 Refer [this link](serving/vllm-xft.md) for more detail.

 #### Install
 ```bash